fusion94/fusion94.org/_posts/2025-10-25-garmin-golf-improvement-plan.md

   - sports
   - garmin
 description:
-  Learn how Garmin’s fēnix 8, Approach CT10 sensors, and Golf app combine to deliver real-time insights and post-round analytics that help you play smarter , practice better, and lower your scores.
+  The 8-Week Garmin-Powered Golf Improvement Plan is a structured, data-driven roadmap that uses the Garmin fēnix 8, Approach CT10 sensors, and the Garmin Golf App to help golfers build consistency, improve accuracy, and lower scores through measurable feedback and targeted weekly goals.
 date: 2025-10-25 10:48 -0500
 image: "/images/garmin-golf.png"
 ---